charlesrogers/product_management/product_prioritization.md

 #### Montecarlo Simulation
 Because many of the elements involved in this calculation are likely not very certain (e.g. will involve a decently large range), a Montecarlo Simulation can be used (as advocated by [Douglas Hubbard in How to Measure Anything](https://github.com/charlesrogers/product_research/blob/master/research_resources/Hubbard-How_to_measure_anything.md#montecarlo-simulation-for-npv-calculations).
 ## Process for Low-Risk Situations
+Some product concepts are low-enough risk that they do not require speaking with users: for example, if you are selling leads and you have devised a solution that would result in better quality and more leads, the only pertinant questions are whether you could:
++ Deliver the proposed value
++ If the user could find the new solution
++ If they could understand it
++ If they would trust it enough to use it
+Each of these potential issues are relatively low-probabiliy, especially if you are making incremental changes and following traditional design conventions.
+These lower-risk opportunities should typically reveal themselves as you analyze a conversion rate funnel, which is essentially optimizing an existing flow or feature.
+The risk of this type of innovation is that you reach a "[local maxima](https://github.com/charlesrogers/product_research/blob/master/research_resources/research_frameworks.md#local-maxima)".
+### Things that Don't Need to Be Tested
++ When a product has little adoption risk (eg it's a [sustaining innovation](#) with little difference other than better performance, then the only question is really "does this perform better/result in better outcomes for the user" than the other options and thus less customer "insight" is required beyond whether it is usable.
++
 ---
 ### TO FILE
 Prioritization is a combination of business value * user value * what is feasible * what will create long-term value above the cost of capital